sebkirche/smime_send/README.md

     -f from                - optional, but strongly encouraged -s subject
-    -a file1[,file2,fileN] - optional, several filenames separated by coma accepted -m mime-type           - optional, force mime-type for message encoding (disable utf-8 validation) -S                     - sign the mail (optional)
+    -a file1[,file2,fileN] - optional, several filenames separated by coma accepted you can specify a single path or a tuple path:mime:name for each attachment -m mime-type           - optional, force mime-type for message encoding (disable utf-8 validation) -S                     - sign the mail (optional)
     -c cert                - certificate for signing (optional, default = smime.cert)